Virginia Tech vs. South Dakota State Predictions & Picks - Women's NCAA Tournament Second Round

 South Dakota State Schedule Analysis

-- On November 21 against the Louisville Cardinals, who rank inside the top 50 (No. 23) in our computer rankings, the Jackrabbits claimed their signature win of the season, a 65-55 victory at a neutral site.
+- The Jackrabbits claimed their signature win of the season on November 21, when they grabbed a 65-55 victory over the Louisville Cardinals, who rank inside the top 50 (No. 23), according to our computer rankings.

-- The Jackrabbits have tied for the 50th-most Quadrant 1 victories in the country (two).

-- South Dakota State has 18 wins over Quadrant 4 opponents, tied for the 12th-most in the country.
+- The Jackrabbits have two wins against Quadrant 1 opponents, tied for the 50th-most in the country.

 South Dakota State 2022-23 Best Wins